TAHOEOCLP/OpenCore-Legacy-Allow-Tahoe/README.md

              <img src="docs/images/OC-Patcher.png" alt="OpenCore Patcher Logo" width="256" />
              <h1>OpenCore-Legacy-Tahoe_Patchset</h1>
              <h3>Package for fixing (Broadcom Wifi/Bluetooth) and AppleHDA in macOS Tahoe 26</h3>
-             Important: Do not attempt to solve (Tahoe Intel Graphics or Kepler problems) with this program; it will not work!
+             <h4>Important: Do not attempt to solve (Tahoe Intel Graphics or Kepler problems) with this program; it will not work!</h4>
+             <h4>While waiting for the official version of OCLP 3.0.0, [lzhoang2801] managed to get Broadcom Wi-Fi working in Tahoe 26.
+I take no credit for the patch he provided.</h4>

 </div>